ka215/cdbt/readme.txt

 9. The legacy version of the plugin is possible to get from [here](https://downloads.wordpress.org/plugin/custom-database-tables.1.1.15.zip).

 == Changelog ==

+= 2.0.11 =
+* Added the "cdbt_admin_truncate_strings" filter for the number of character truncation for the table management.
+* Added new option for changing the label name of registration button on the "cdbt-entry".
+* Modified compatible with the column name that contains a space.
+* Fixed a bug in the takeover process of the API host settings and the table permission settings at the time of upgrade to v2.x from v1.x.
+* Fixed a bug that occur an error if the table contain column of "set" type without values.

 = 2.0.10 =
 * Revised some of the source text (translation original text).